 Some young brown bears will climb a tree to chase prey, such as a human trying to escape.
 If they can smell food, most likely human-made, then adult grizzly bears may also try to climb the tree to reach it.

-American black bears will also climb trees to escape from predators and to reach safety.
-Cubs of black bears can be made by the mother to climb the tree, to keep them out of reach of predators in the vicinity.
+American black bears will also climb trees to escape from predators and reach safety.
+Cubs of black bears can be made by the mother to climb the tree, to keep them out of reach of predators.

 How Do Bears Climb Trees?

 Black bears are excellent at climbing and use all four legs.
-They push their bodies up with their hind legs whilst pulling and gripping with their front legs.
+They push their bodies up with their hind legs while pulling and gripping using their front legs.
 Some do this quickly, making it look like they are walking up the tree.
-The claws of the American black bear are hooked, which helps them to grip the tree.
+The claws of the American black bear are hooked, which helps them grip the tree.

-Brown bears are usually too heavy to pull themselves up using their front and hind legs, so they will use branches to help them.
+Brown bears are usually too heavy to pull themselves up using their front and hind legs, using branches to help them.
 They use the branches as a ladder, with the branches being used as steps to climb up the tree.
 Brown bears can climb trees with low branches.

 How Do Bears Climb Down Trees?